developer-zebra/developer-zebra-site/src/datawedge/7-6/guide/about/index.md

 * **RFID input is disabled in [Profile0](../overview#profile0),** DataWedge's default generic profile.
 Previously it was enabled by default.
 * Improved look and feel of user interface.
 Refer to [Settings](../settings) and [DWDemo](../samples/dwdemo).

+### Deprecations
+* **Support for Unique Device Identification (UDI) barcodes is deprecated.** GS1, HIBCC and ICCBBA barcode standards will no longer be advanced in the DataWedge API.
+UDI support will be removed from the DataWedge API beginning with Android 10 Q device support.
+* **Support for SimulScan API is deprecated.** SimulScan support will be removed from DataWedge beginning with Android 10 Q device support.

 -----
 ## Recent Version History